Chris Willis: Biography

 In 2000 he was working with the French boy band 2Be3 and when doing some publicity for their album in Paris one of the bandmates introduced him to house musician and producer David Guetta.
-Guetta invited Willis to the studio and the next day they wrote 'Just a Little More Love.'
+Guetta invited Willis to the studio and the next day they wrote "Just a Little More Love".
 Willis co-wrote and provided most of the vocals on Guetta's debut album Just a Little More Love, including the hit title track.

-His music genres have included gospel music, disco, pop rock, and R&B. Willis is active on social networks including MySpace, Facebook and recently Twitter.
-He often adds live photos and videos from his tours and answers questions from fans.
+His music genres have included gospel music, disco, pop rock, and R&B. Willis has previously used social networks including MySpace, Facebook and Twitter to share live photos, videos from his tours and answer questions from fans.
 Throughout 2009 he toured with David Guetta through Europe in support of One Love.
-He has also been doing solo European dates.
+He has also performed solo European dates.
 In November 2009 he performed at Danceclub C4 in Steyer, Austria for their 2nd Anniversary Party.
 A documentary about him, Inside Out, directed by Robert Jason and Eric Miclette for Complete World Domination was released in early 2010 alongside the "Gettin' Over" single.

 His solo single "Louder (Put Your Hands Up)" was released on October 12, 2010.
 Willis co-wrote the song with Cutfather and Jonas Jeberg.
 The video premiered on DailyMotion October 26, 2010.
 Shot in Los Angeles, the video was directed by Billie Woodruff.
-The video now has nearly 2 million views on his YouTube page.
-The song reached number one on Billboard's Hot Dance Club Songs on the issue dated January 8, 2011.
+The video has over two million views on his YouTube page.
+The song reached number one on Billboard's Hot Dance Club Songs chart on the issue dated January 8, 2011.

-His second single "Too Much In Love" was released digitally August 16, 2011.
+His second single "Too Much in Love" was released digitally August 16, 2011.
 The song features a guitar sample of Lenny Kravitz's "Are You Gonna Go My Way".
 A video was shot in Los Angeles and released on January 10, 2012.
-Many remixes have been created and released on iTunes.
+Many remixes were created and released on iTunes.